The Short Magnum Cartridges

 The .300 WSM, .300 Rem.
 SAUM and .300 RCM also advertise similar ballistics.
 The following are Winchester .300 WSM figures.
 The 150 grain factory load has a claimed MV of 3300 fps and ME of 3628 ft. lbs.
 The 180 grain factory load claims a MV of 2970 fps and ME of 3526 ft. lbs.
 These figures were taken in 24 inch test barrels and WSM hunting rifles generally fall about 100 fps short.

 Any .300 Magnum is most appropriate when the emphasis in on hunting the larger species of big game.
 With the exception of the .300 RCM, the other .300 Short Magnums are not recommended for use on dangerous game.
 The biggest problem with any .300 Magnum is its excessive recoil, which is well beyond the 15-20 ft. lb. limit the average shooter would do well to observe.
 Recoil energy with either of the .300 short magnums runs about 23-26 ft. lbs. in an 8 pound rifle, depending on bullet weight.
-It seems unlikely that all of these new cartridges will stand the test of time and perhaps none of them will, as they do nothing the popular .300 Win.
-Mag. cannot do as well or better.
+The .300 WSM has found a place in the market, while the .300 SAUM is already obsolescent.

 In the same class as the .300 short magnums is the .325 WSM.
 This cartridge came about as the result of a failed attempt to create a .338 WSM.
 The .325 WSM is intentionally misnamed to make it sound bigger than it is.
 It actually has a .315" bore diameter and should have been named the .315 WSM.
 It is an 8mm cartridge and its performance is nearly identical to that of the .300 WSM.
 The most important difference between this cartridge and the .300 WSM is the relative scarcity of 8mm bullets for reloading.
 Another drawback is its vicious recoil in the light Browning and Winchester rifles supplied in .325 WSM, recoil comparable to the .338 RCM and in excess of the .350 Rem.
 Mag.